wp-plugins/pinterest-pin-it-button/readme.txt

 **The "Pin It" button is showing up, but clicking it does nothing.
 What can I try?**

-To the best of our knowledge, in order please try the following:
+Here are some things to try.
+After each one re-test a couple pages on your site to see if that fixed it.

+* Clear your browser cache.
-* Make sure your browser cache is cleared or test in a different browser.
+* Test in a different browser.
+* If using any WordPress caching plugin, please empty/clear it (examples: W3 Total Cache, WP-Cache and WP SuperCache).
-* Make sure any WordPress caching is emptied.
-In W3 Total Cache, make sure Minify mode is set to Manual, not Auto.
+* If using W3 Total Cache, make sure Minify mode is set to Manual, not Auto.
-* Disable caching plugins.
-* Disable other social sharing plugins.
+* Disable other social sharing plugins being used.
 * Disable other plugins one by one until the issue is fixed.
+(Please let us know if you find and incompatible plugin.
+* Switch to a different theme temporarily, preferably the default WordPress TwentyEleven theme.
+Please let us know if you find an incompatible theme.
-If you find an incompatible plugin please let us know.
+* If you find a different solution that fixes the issue for you (or find an incompatible plugin or theme), please let us know.
-* (More solutions added here as they're found.)

 **How do I display the button in places other than above or below the content?**